Ghifari160/tournament/README.md

 modifying `data/competitors.json`.
 The public web interface header, navigation bar, and footer are configurable in `config.json`.
 Changes to `config.json` will not apply until a server restart, whereas changes to `data/bracket.json` and `data/competitors.json` applies instantly.

+**Important:** The server included in this project is not intended to run behind a reverse proxy like [NGINX](https://www.nginx.com/).
+If you choose to run this server without a reverse proxy, you may do so at your own risk.

 ## Contributing